-- Your thesis will only be dispatched to the examiners once both the completed GSO.3 form and their formal acceptance to act as an examiner have been received.
+Your thesis will only be available to the examiners once both the completed GSO.3 form and their formal acceptance to act as an examiner have been received.
 Delays often occur by the GSO.3 not arriving promptly with the Research Degrees Team or a failure to elicit a response from the examiners to their invitation.

-- You must present for a viva in academic dress; sub fusc and a gown.
+You must present for a viva in academic dress; sub fusc and a gown.
 The gown should be that of your present status (i.e. Student for the Degree of Doctor of Philosophy), the gown and hood of the degree held from your own university, or, if you are a University of Oxford graduate, the gown and hood of your University of Oxford degree.
 Special dispensation may be granted in certain circumstances, for example, health reasons, religious orders and members of the armed services.
 Please contact the Research Degrees Team for further information on how to apply.

-- Bring a copy of your thesis with you to the viva.
+Please do not forget to take a copy of your thesis with you to the viva.

 Your examiners may recommend that you complete minor corrections before they recommend award of the degree.
 Your examiners will provide you with a list of the required corrections.
 If you have not received the list of corrections within two weeks of the viva, then you should contact the Graduate Studies Assistant for your subject area.

 The University expects that these minor corrections will be completed to the satisfaction of your internal examiner within one month of being issued.
 If, for exceptional reasons, additional time is needed you may apply for an additional one month by submitting a copy of form GSO.18.
 Extension of Time for Completion of Minor or Major Corrections.
 If you fail to complete your corrections within the time allowed your name will be removed from the Graduate Register and a reinstatement application will be required.